Dog Behavior Issues: Questions & Answers

 - You may consider taking the animal to an obedience training school if the dog is too neurotic for an inexperienced trainer.

 - Your dog will soon learn that his silence pleases you.

 What can I do about a stray dog?

 Contact the Prince William County Police Department at 703-792-6500 if the dog is running at large.
-This is in violation of County Ordinance Section 14-23.
-You must give your name and address when reporting the complaint, but this will be kept confidential.
+This is in violation of County Ordinance Section 4-23.
 Be sure to give an accurate description of the animal so that the Animal Control officers can try to locate the animal and its owner.